health education: healthy eating is a public health problem

 Education, Availability, and Public Health

 The path to eliminating obesity and poor nutrition is a long one, but education is the first step in helping those who need it most.
 If you are food-secure and able, consider assisting in food delivery with your local food bank, or cooking a nutritious meal for an elderly neighbor.
-Don’t be afraid to talk to an older relative about their dietary needs and help them talk to their doctor about removing barriers to healthier eating.
+Organizations like Heart of Dinner in New York City organize food prep and delivery runs for elderly members of their community.
+Don’t be afraid to talk to an older relative or neighbor about their dietary needs and if they need assistance in removing barriers to healthier eating.

 If you are someone who falls into a low-income, disabled, or similar category, here are some resources for avoiding the dangers of poor nutrition: